sphinx-contrib/images/docs/index.rst

         :title: Some title / caption.

     .. thumbnail:: img.jpg
-        :title: Some title / caption.
+        :title: Some nice title to the picture.
         :show_caption: True

 .. thumbnail:: img.jpg